RainManGreg/PSWordle/README.md

 ### Word selection algorithm plugin
 An alternative version of wordle is `.\Start-Wordle-AlgInput.ps`.
 You can pass in a script that chooses the word to guess from a list of possible words with the `-AlgorithmPath` parameter.
 Include the path to the file in `-AlgorithmPath`.

-The script passed in requires a `-PossibleWords` parameter that is an array of words to choose one from and return a single word to be the guess.
+The script passed in requires a `-PossibleWords` parameter that is an array of words to choose one from and return either a single word to be the guess or the ranked order of guesses.
+It will choose the word at the top of the list if a list is returned.

 ## Troubleshooting